Rangers vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- Based on this matchup's moneyline, the Rangers have an implied win probability of 59.2%.
+- Based on this matchup's moneyline, the Rangers' implied win probability is 62.3%.

-- Texas has had an over/under set by oddsmakers 106 times, and have combined with opponents to go over the total in 53 of those games (53-47-6).
+- Texas has played in 107 games with set over/under, and have combined with opponents to go over the total 54 times (54-47-6).

-- The Rangers have an 8-2-0 record against the spread this season.
+- The Rangers have put together an 8-2-0 record against the spread this season (covering 80% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!